Polini Flash starter problems

 NOT USE THREADLOCK ON THE SCREWS HOLDING THE BACKPLATE TO THE ENGINE FRAME!
 If you do, you may not be able to get the screws out of the screw holder that snaps into the frame.

 - Just remember that no matter what you do, parts of the starter will wear out fairly quickly.
 Read the details on this below.
-The starters on these engines are FRAGILE so be gentle with them.
+The OEM starters on these engines are FRAGILE so be gentle if you decide to keep them.

 The Flash starter on the Thor 130 and other models has various problems and a short life because of design and material issues.
-Rather than have a durable starter with few moving parts (Top 80, Simonini) Polini cloned the Briggs & Stratton starter but not completely as the Polini starter fails after a few dozen hours of engine operation or less.
+Rather than have a durable starter with few moving parts (e.g. Top 80, Simonini) Polini cloned the Briggs & Stratton starter.
+However, because of poor construction, the Polini starter fails after a few dozen hours of engine operation.
 It has little to do with whether the starter is even used.
 The intent was to reduce the effort necessary to start the engine.
 In this regard, the flash mechanism is a success.
 In fact, the flash reduces wear and tear on both the pilot and the starter mechanism, as a whole.

 The Flash starter